mozilla/glean.js/benchmarks/README.md

 ### Docs

-Builds the Glean.js library for all the targeted platforms and document the size of the library and of each extra metrics and plugins.
+Builds the Glean.js library for all the targeted platforms and document the size of the library and of each extra metric and plugin.

 To run the script without updating the documentation: